|

 Isn’t this the reason we really get into coaching…..

 Hey coach!
-Great to here from ya!
-Right now im in san diego for a world series baseball tournament, i just wanted to let ya know im planning on not trying out next year for basketball for various reasons mainly the time commitment, it was a very hard decision for me and you were probably the reason why it was so hard, i don’t want to let you down and your opinion far out weighs any other basketball coach I’ve had by a longshot.
-I didnt want to give you the impression i was blowing off, thank you for all you’ve sone for me and i know for a fact you will be the coach i look back on and remember how you benefitted my life and unconsciously helped me through a very hard part of my life, i will never forget when you said you would be proud if your son turned out like me, that was and always will be the greatest compliment i will EVER get.
+Great to hear from ya!
+Right now im in San Diego for a world series baseball tournament, i just wanted to let ya know im planning on not trying out next year for basketball for various reasons mainly the time commitment, it was a very hard decision for me and you were probably the reason why it was so hard, i don’t want to let you down and your opinion far out weighs any other basketball coach I’ve had by a longshot.
+I didn’t want to give you the impression i was blowing off, thank you for all you’ve sone for me and i know for a fact you will be the coach i look back on and remember how you benefitted my life and unconsciously helped me through a very hard part of my life, i will never forget when you said you would be proud if your son turned out like me, that was and always will be the greatest compliment i will EVER get.
 Thank you for all you have done for me, and make sure you make them work!
+Jon H.

 In a recent ESPN article, Kobe Bryant went on record talking about the skill development of today’s youth basketball players was lacking due to the extreme number of basketball games they play.
 While we hear parents saying the same things to us, it seems like a trap that players fall into and don’t get out.
 Numerous parents are more interested in pushing their child to get a scholarship and get noticed.
 Playing games is important but it should never take time away from your daily skill development.
 As a basketball player, the time that you are truly building your work ethic, finding out how hard you can push yourself and improving your skill level isn’t spent playing games with your AAU Team in Vegas.
 It isn’t spent playing video games.
 It takes a methodical method of improvement and accountability Learning skill development is such a high priority in European countries.
 The San Antonia Spurs have 9 international players on their 2014-2015 roster.
 Time to put the work in.